 Valid data conforms to your definitional syntax.
 To measure data validity, compare data to the documentation for that data item’s rules, referring to:

 - allowable types: string, integer, floating point, etc.

 - Range: minimum, maximum, or contained as part of a set of allowed values

 5. Is your data accurate?

 Does your data correctly describe the real-world object or event?
-This real-world truth is ideally established by performing research specific to your industry, but the same measurements can be achieved by using trusted third-party data that uses the same chronology.
+One way achieve this measurement is by using trusted third-party data that uses the same chronology.
 You’ll be measuring the percentage of the data that mirrors real-world objects.

 Accuracy depends on valid data.
 For data to be accurate, values must be valid, the right value, and in the correct form.

 Consistency means that when two records are compared in a particular data set, they conform to the same rules.
 Data can also be tested against a different data set that shares rules.
 This would be performed against multiple data sets, as well as assessing values or formats across single data items, records, data sets, and databases.

 Your company has to decide on parameters.
 What does value mean?
 Data quality problems make it difficult to tease out the valuable insights.

 As they say, what you put into something is what you get out.
 Starting with accurate data is essential, and makes quality measurement easy.
 By measuring the current and ongoing quality of your data, you can continue to improve your quality strategy.